Here are the most common mistakes Indian buyers make while buying protein powders.

 Do not ignore the ingredients list.
 Avoid products listing gums, maltodextrin, corn syrup or unnecessary added fibres and sweeteners.

-Hydrolysed whey protein powders absorb quickly and are ideal for sensitive stomachs.
-Whey isolate offers higher protein content with less fat and is also easier to digest, making it a preferred choice for muscle recovery.
+Hydrolysed whey protein powders absorb quickly which make them ideal for sensitive stomachs.
+On the other hand, whey isolate offers higher protein content with less fat and is also easier to digest, making them preferred choices for muscle recovery.

 Plant-based powders like pea, brown rice, and mung bean proteins provide essential amino acids to support muscle growth and repair.
 While absorption rates differ from whey, they are suitable for vegetarians and those seeking dairy-free options.